elixir-inspector/ua_inspector/README.md

 supported parser databases in the configured path.
 The databases are taken from the [piwik/device-detector](https://github.com/piwik/device-detector) project.

+In addition to the parser databases you need to fetch the short code maps using `mix ua_inspector.download.short_code_maps`.
+After conversion to yaml files they are stored in the configured database directory.

 The local path of the downloaded files will be shown to you upon command invocation.